Kong/kong/DEVELOPER.md

 #### Kong Gojira

-[Gojira](https://github.com/Kong/gojira) is a CLI that uses docker-compose internally to make the necessary setup of containers to get all dependencies needed to run a particular branch of Kong locally, as well as easily switching across versions, configurations and dependencies.
+[Gojira](https://github.com/Kong/gojira) is a CLI that uses docker-compose internally to make the necessary setup of containers for getting all dependencies required to run a particular branch of Kong locally, as well as easily switching across versions, configurations and dependencies.
 It has support for running Kong in Hybrid (CP/DP) mode, testing migrations, running a Kong cluster, among other [features](https://github.com/Kong/gojira/blob/master/docs/manual.md).